FusionAuth/fusionauth-site/site/_posts/2020-09-22-active-director-connector.md

 You'll want to make sure you also include in the set of values a unique identifier that can be converted into a GUID.
 This is what you'll set the user's FusionAuth id to.
 In this case, Active Directory stores the user's id in binary in the `objectGUID`.
 The underlying LDAP access tries to treat this as a string, so you need to specify it as a binary object by appending `;binary` to the attribute name: `objectGUID;binary`.
 The Lambda then decodes this to a v4 GUID which is usable as an identifier within FusionAuth.

+After you've added everything, the configuration will look like this, though of course the URL and other configuration will differ:

+pic TBD

 ### Configure the Connector policy

 After you've set up the Connector, you need to tell FusionAuth how to use it.
 In the administrative user interface, navigate to "Tenants", then to the "Default" tenant.
 Go to the "Connectors" tab to enable the connector.
 Click "Add policy" and select the connector.
 You may optionally enter the email domain or domains for which this Connector should be used; add multiple domains on separate lines.
 You can also add a value of `*` which will cause this connector to be checked for users with any email address.